Combat Veterans Motorcycle Association®Auxiliary

 ARTICLE 9 DELEGATIONS and COMMITTEES

 Section 1.
-Delegations will be appointed by the President, but are subject to the approval of the Board of Directors, to represent the association at any convention, meeting, rally, or other assembly that may be deemed necessary;
+Delegations will be appointed by the President but are subject to the approval of the Board of Directors, to represent the Auxiliary membership at any convention, meeting, rally, or other assembly that may be deemed necessary.

 Section 3.
 The CVMA Auxiliary Scholarship Committees will be a Standing Committee comprised of all Auxiliary State Representatives and members of the ABOD.
 Section 4.
 The ABOD President may appoint members-at-large to serve on any CVMA Auxiliary Committee.